sanger/traction-service/DPL-478-todo.md

 - Validate: if there are missing headers
 - Validate: if there are duplicate headers
 - Validate: if there are missing data

-## Tasks To Do

 - Validate: when there is a missing qc assay type data
 - Validate: when there is missing require lr decision
-- Dont hard code test data
-- Validation to ensure that the qc results are correct
 - Replace `_tbc_` for 'Femto Frag Size'
-- Check when deleting qc result, what happens
+- Error handling

+## Tasks To Do

 - JSON API resource which will provide feedback on success or provide errors
+- Refactor test data
+- Check when deleting QC Result, what happens
+- modification of qc type column so that it can recognise different label (OPTIONAL - to decide)
+- Future proof: add other used_by, and more QC Assay Types, and ensure only wanted are created
-- Error handling
+- Docs
-- Check all CSV columns are unique

 - An agreed message format to send the qc results to the warehouse
 - A handler to send the message to the warehouse
-- modification of qc type column so that it can recognise different label (OPTIONAL - to decide)
-- docs

 ## Docs

-when CSV is updated, check:
+When CSV is updated, check:

 - LR and TOL DECISION constants in factory
 - check assay type rake task

+Handle missing csv_data and status nicely
+Throw error if missing LR Decision, as this should be there